Shubamium/Shubamium/README.md

 ## 👋 I'm Shubamium
 I'm a software engineer, 5⭐ Fiverr freelancer with 3+ years of experience delivering high quality sites for clients in the VTuber industry.

-`Typescript` and `Next.JS` is my bread and butter, but I'm always learning new things that's fun.
+`Typescript` and `Next.JS` is my bread and butter, but I'm always learning new things that help me build whatever I want.

 > Currently learning: **Flutter** and working on a social network mobile app.
 > Working on my own Vtuber Profile Website Maker - **Vtubox.co**